ElvenTools/elven-tools-cli/README.md

 ### Check out possible workflows

-Examples of how you can configure your Smart Contract in a couple of scenarios and how to use the CLI to do this faster and more efficient: [www.elven.tools/docs/elven-tools-workflows.html](https://www.elven.tools/docs/elven-tools-workflows.html)
+For NFT: Examples of how you can configure your Smart Contract in a couple of scenarios and how to use the CLI to do this faster and more efficient: [www.elven.tools/docs/elven-tools-workflows.html](https://www.elven.tools/docs/elven-tools-workflows.html)

 ### All Commands